thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-send-recommendations.md

                <li>Title: Embedded within image</li>
                <li>Transparency: No transparency</li>
             </ul>
             <p>Recommendations without images either won't be displayed or will receive a default placeholder instead.
-Recommendations with an aspect ratio other than 16:9 will be letterboxed.
+Images with an aspect ratio other than 16:9 will be letterboxed.
 (Letterboxing means black bars will appear along the sides or top to compensate for the empty space.)</p></p>
          </td>
          <td>Yes</td>
       </tr>